acantril/learn-cantrill-io-labs/aws-serverless-voting-app/02_LABINSTRUCTIONS/Stage1_Step1.md

-# Stage-1 Serverless Voting Application
+# Stage 1 - Backend

-## Step-1 Screenshots
+## Step 1 - Create a DynamoDB table

 - Move to the DynamoDB console to create a new table.
 - For **Table Name** enter `Voting_Table`